cerebro-data/external-docs/CDHIntegration.md

 Hive -> Service Wide -> Hive Service Advanced Configuration Snippet (Safety Valve) for sentry-site.xml

 This will require restarting the dependent services.
-You can be verified by looking in the generated config for the HiveServer2 service (see above for the HMS config on details.
+These can be verified by looking in the generated config for the HiveServer2 service (see above for the HMS config on details).

 #### Impala
 This will need to be set in: